-As of 31 August 2015, Belize, Colombia, Costa Rica, Ecuador, El Salvador, the European Union, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, the United States, and Venezuela have ratified or acceded to the Agreement.
+As of 31 August 2016, Belize, Colombia, Costa Rica, Ecuador, El Salvador, the European Union, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, the United States, and Venezuela have ratified or acceded to the Agreement.
 Bolivia and Vanuatu are applying the AIDCP provisionally.
-The IATTC provides the Secretariat for the AIDCP and its various bodies, the On-Board Observer Program, and the Tuna Tracking and Verification System.
+At the request of the Parties, the IATTC provides Secretariat support for implementation of the Agreement, including coordination of the On-Board Observer Program and the Tuna Tracking and Verification System.